ultimaweapon/project/README.md

 #### from

 Can be either `stdout`, `stderr` or `both`.
 If this key does not present it will default to `stdout`.
 With `both` this function will return a table contains `stdout` and `stderr` fields.

+### os.spawn(prog [, ...])

+Run `prog` with the remaining arguments as its arguments and return an object to manipulate it.
+This does not use OS shell to run `prog`.
+By default, stdin will be a null stream and a non-captured stream will be inherits from Project process.
+Working directory will be the directory that contains `Project.yml` by default.

+All `nil` in the arguments will be removed (e.g. `os.spawn('echo', 'abc', nil, 'def')` will spawn `echo` with only 2 arguments).

+If `prog` is a table the item at index #1 must be the name of program to run and it can contains the following items:

+#### cwd

+Working directory for the process.
+If this key does not present it will default to the directory that contains `Project.yml`.

+#### stdout

+Can be either `null`, `inherit` or `pipe`.
+If this key does not present it will default to `inherit`.

 ## Exit code